 Hypothermic patients, multi-systems trauma and slippery scenes present difficult decision-making challenges for rescuers

-A 44-year-old male involved in a motor vehicle accident is found by a passing trucker who barely noticed the vehicle that slid off the road.
+A 44-year-old male involved in a winter roadway motor vehicle accident is found by a passing trucker who barely noticed the vehicle that slid off the road.
 The victim is trapped in his car and extrication equipment is slow to arrive on the interstate highway due to the awful, slippery road conditions.
 [Download a guide to treating trauma victims in the cold at the end of this article]

 On the arrival of the first EMS unit, the victim is cold and bleeding from head wounds.
 His airway is patent, not compromised by injury or bleeding.
 He has slow respirations.
 Skin that was not covered in clothing is cold and pale.
 It is too cold for the EMTs to palpate a radial pulse, and there is no reading from the attempt at pulse oximetry.
 No one knows how long the victim and his car may have been off the road.